niradler/webpack-boilerplate/README.md

 # Webpack boilerplate
 An ideal project setup for any project using Webpack

+# Setup
+- clone the repo
-Create a `.env` file in the root folder for global constants variable.
+- Create a `.env` file in the root folder for global constants variable.

- yarn
+- yarn

- yarn start
+- yarn start